Gzeppe/Gzeppe/README.md

 👋 Hi, I’m Giuseppe!
 I’m a passionate self-taught developer who loves turning curiosity into code.
-I enjoy building clean, functional projects—even when they’re small—and I aim to achieve quality in my creations.

 Here’s a snapshot of what I’ve been working on: